rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting_functionalTesting_nonFunctional.md

 Beta Testing - Acceptance Testing done in customer énvironment.

+**Functional testing key points**
+1. It is done before Non-functional testing
+2. It validates/checks functionality of the software.
+3. Functionality describes what software does
+4. Works on customer requirements.

 ## Types of Non Functional Testing
 Here we check whether it is according to customer expectations
 Types -
-Compatibility Testing
+1. Compatibility Testing
-Usability Testing
+2. Usability Testing
-Performance Testing
+3. Performance Testing

+### 1. Compatibility Testing(Cross browser Testing) ( Type - Blackbox => Non functional testing)
+**Testing the functionality of an application or software for different hardware and software configurations is called Compatibility Testing.**

+Why Compatibility Testing - Tester might have tested software in one platform,
+chances are there the users will use the software in different platforms and the
+software might not work and this will spread bad name in the market and software
+usage will go down, to avoid that we do compatability testing.

+To ensure all the features is consistently working for all platforms, we will do compatibility testing

+Different platforms - Different OS, Browsers.

+How tester will do compatibility testing

+1) Initially Testers will test for base platform ie..
+Lets say among the browsers
+chrome, firefox, safari, according to market research chrome is widely used,
+hence we will consider chrome as the base platform and start the software in
+Chrome first and later we will test for other browsers.

+2) Same process is applicable for OS also.

+### 2. Usability Testing
+Testing the userfriendlyness of an application is called as usability testing.

+**Why usability testing**
+To ensure software is in simple language, easy to access, easy to navigate and
+look and feel of the application should be good.
+GUI Testing is a part of Usability Testing.

-### Performance Testing
+### 3. Performance Testing (Type - Non functional testing)
-Testing the stability and response time of an application by applying load is called as Performance testing.
+**Testing the stability and response time of an application by applying load is called as Performance testing.**

 Why performance testing - To check how is the response time and stability of an application when load is applied.